marschro-divae/acdl_helper/README.md

 - node > v16
 - npm
 - git
-- maven (optional, if crx-bundle should be build)
+- maven (optional, if crx-package should be build)

 ### 2. Run development environment